kateolmstead/unity-sdk/README.md

     }
 }
 ```
-And then attaching this AwardFrameDelegate class to the frame shown in the first game scene:
+And then attaching this AwardFrameDelegate class to the frame shown in the first app scene:

 ```csharp
 public class FirstGameScene : MonoBehavior